 The book begins with some quick little tips on eyes, face, and skin, which I found to be really helpful.
 But, it’s not a manual that teaches makeup to people who are true beginners.
 There are steps to recreate looks for those who already know how to use makeup brushes and palettes, but it’s definitely designed for people who already know the basics and want to learn new techniques and get inspiration for new applications.

+No makeup book list would be complete without a book from Bobbi Brown.
 The Bobbi Brown Makeup Manual is another staple.
-Some of the information in it is a little bit dated now, but I still consider it to be one of the greatest reference makeup books out there.
+While yes, some of the information in it is a little bit dated, I still consider it to be one of the greatest reference makeup books out there.
 In it, Bobbi Brown compiles her 25-plus years of makeup styling experience into a complete (and gorgeous) bible.